Marine Engines

 An inboard motor is an engine enclosed within the hull of the boat.
 An inboard motor can be connected by a driveshaft to a propeller or by a combined unit known as a stern drive.

 Many marine engines are derived from automotive and truck engines.
-An inboard motor is selected by horsepower rating and fuel type, either petrol (gasoline) or diesel.
+An inboard engine is selected by horsepower rating and fuel type, diesel is usually specified by the professional sector.

 Outboard Engines